 How to Get Married in Washington State

-In the state of Washington you will need an officiant and two witnesses to legally become married.
-Prior to the ceremony you will need to apply for your marriage license, which you can do at at the county government’s auditor’s office or online in Whatcom county only at this time.
-There is a three day waiting period to obtain your license so if you plan to apply for your permit in person you will need to be there several days in advance.
+In the state of Washington, you will need an officiant and two witnesses to legally become married.
+Before the ceremony, you will need to apply for your marriage license, which you can do at the county government’s auditor’s office or online in Whatcom county only at this time.
+There is a three-day waiting period to obtain your license so if you plan to apply for your permit in person you will need to be there several days in advance.
 You must get married within 60 days of obtaining your license, or it becomes invalid.
 Fees for your marriage license are different per county.
 After you have held your ceremony and the documents are signed do not forget to mail them back to the county office!!
-Since marriage licenses in Washington are based by county you can visit this goverment site to direct you to the right county for you elopement.
-Do note however, you can get your paperwork in any county, it doesn’t have to be the county you are eloping in.
+Since marriage licenses in Washington are based by county you can visit this government site to direct you to the right county for you elopement.
+Do note, however, you can get your paperwork in any county, it doesn’t have to be the county you are eloping in.
 Also, we are both ordained and always happy to assist in being witnesses and or your officiant!

 Do I need a Special Use Permit to Elope in Washington?

 Outside of pulling your marriage license, paying the fee and then mailing the documents back you may need a permit for the location you have selected to elope at.
 If you are eloping in a National Park you will want to go to the park’s website and go to special permits and follow the instructions.
 With any questions or concerns it is always best to reach and speak to a ranger of the park.
 Outside of national parks every where else has their own set of rules, some places you will not need a permit at and some you will.
 It is best to start pulling permits as soon as possible to be able to get everything squared away properly!